 Make sure you thank the interviewer and, if possible, send a thank you email afterwards.

 For extra support:

 Soon after your interview, they will contact you to let you know if you have been successful.
-This can take a couple of weeks so don't worry if you've not heard.
+You might not hear back for a few weeks, so don't worry.